 A small set of typical Italian drawing instruments sold by Cartoleria A.?????
 Celli, Cesena.
-The pen is missing its ink point and the hinged nib pen is missing its screw.
+The compass is missing its ink point and the hinged nib pen is missing its screw.
 The case is very worn.
 The brass scale is 10 cm long, graduated in cm and mm.
 Mid to late 19th century.
 Brass and steel instruments.

 A Jackson Bros set of mainly English instruments, ca.1900.
 It is doubtful whether Jackson Bros made any of these instruments.
 Most of their sets that I have seen have small size German or Swiss made instruments in them and the smaller ruling pen is an example of this.
 This pen is signed Jackson Bros but the larger one isn’t.
 Both the compass and dividers are signed Jackson Bros as well.

 The cheap, brass protractor may not be original.
 It is typical of those found in student sets made in France.
 The case lid is covered in Morocco leather.

 Unlike the Yasukawa set shown earlier that was modelled on French instruments, This set is modelled on English ones, though with the usual modification to the pens.

 Leather pocket cased set of instruments by Baraban, 175 Rue St Honore, Paris, dating from about 1900.
 The instruments of brass, steel and ivory comprise dividers, a compass half set, a pen spring bow, two ruling pens and an ivory scale rule.